Pr0n1xGH/spribe-userbot/README.md

     ]
 )
 ```
-Did something go wrong or do you need help? - tg: @devspribe
+<h5>Did something go wrong or do you need help? - tg: @devspribe </h5>
-If you want to publish your module to the @tgscriptss channel, write to the telegram that is above.
+<h5>If you want to publish your module to the @tgscriptss channel, write to the telegram that is above.</h5>

 # 🍃 About
 <p>Spribe-Userbot is a Telegram userbot (in case you didn't know, selfbot/userbot are used to automate user accounts).